Resume

 2022

-What: Implemented a proof-of-concept PKCE (Proof Key for Code Exchange) OAuth flow for the Fastly CLI (example gist).
+What: Implemented a proof-of-concept for a PKCE-based OAuth flow in the Fastly CLI.

 “This is a HUGE milestone for the provider, it’s come a long way since we adopted it and we’ve always been building up to being able to cut this v1 release.